Following Cellular Lineage

 “We hope our paper helps other researchers generate better models of neurological disease, and which types of brain diseases can result from impaired development,” Gleeson concluded.

-In addition to Changuk Chung, Xiaoxu Yang and Joseph G. Gleeson, co-authors at University of California San Diego are: Robert F. Hevner, Sanford Consortium for Regenerative Medicine, School of Medicine Department of Pathology; Keng Ioi Vong, School of Medicine Department of Neurosciences, and Rady Children’s Institute for Genomic Medicine; Yang Liu, School of Medicine Department of Neurosciences and Rady Institute; Arzoo Patel, School of Medicine Department of Neurosciences, and Rady Institute; Rahul Nedunuri, School of Medicine Department of Neurosciences, and Rady Institute; Scott T. Barton, School of Medicine Division of Medical Education; Geoffroy Noel, School of Medicine Division of Anatomy; Chelsea Barrows, School of Medicine Department of Neurosciences, and Rady Institute; Valentina Stanley, School of Medicine Department of Neurosciences, and Rady Institute; Swapnil Mittal, School of Medicine Department of Neurosciences, and Rady Institute; Johannes C.M.
+In addition to Changuk Chung, Xiaoxu Yang and Joseph G. Gleeson, co-authors at University of California San Diego are: Robert F. Hevner, Sanford Consortium for Regenerative Medicine, School of Medicine Department of Pathology; Keng Ioi Vong, School of Medicine Department of Neurosciences, and Rady Children’s Institute for Genomic Medicine; Yang Liu, School of Medicine Department of Neurosciences and Rady Children’s Institute for Genomic Medicine; Arzoo Patel, School of Medicine Department of Neurosciences, and Rady Children’s Institute for Genomic Medicine; Rahul Nedunuri, School of Medicine Department of Neurosciences, and Rady Children’s Institute for Genomic Medicine; Scott T. Barton, School of Medicine Division of Medical Education; Geoffroy Noel, School of Medicine Division of Anatomy; Chelsea Barrows, School of Medicine Department of Neurosciences, and Rady Children’s Institute for Genomic Medicine; Valentina Stanley, School of Medicine Department of Neurosciences, and Rady Children’s Institute for Genomic Medicine; Swapnil Mittal, School of Medicine Department of Neurosciences, and Rady Children’s Institute for Genomic Medicine; Johannes C.M.
 Schlachetzki, School of Medicine Department of Neurosciences, and Department of Cellular and Molecular Medicine.

 Other co-authors are: Stephen F. Kingsmore, Rady Children’s Institute for Genomic Medicine; Katie Kennedy, BioSkryb Genomics Inc.; Martin W. Breuss, Department of Pediatrics, Section of Clinical Genetics and Metabolism, University of Colorado Aurora.